private-attribution/i-d/draft-case-ppm-binomial-dp.md

 * A means to sum the value of `N` trials.

-This protocol a `p` of 0.5.
-This value of `p` provides both an optimal privacy/utility trade off and maximal efficiency for computation in MPC.
+This protocol sets `p` to 0.5.
+This value of `p` provides both an optimal privacy/utility trade off and good efficiency for computation in MPC.
 Each Bernoulli sample requires a single, uniformly distributed bit, which can be done very efficiently.
 Using `p = 0.5` also requires the fewest samples for any set of parameters, except for cases with extremely low variance requirements, which we consider to be out of scope; see Section 2 of {{CPSGD}}.

 There are several ways to instantiate a coin flipping protocol in MPC depending what MPC protocol is being used.  {{protocols}} describes some basic protocol